Geetha63/MS-Teams-Scripts/Canvas/README.md

 # Description

-Downloading the synchronization files from data source Canvas and uploading the data to school data synchronization tool
+Downloading the synchronization files from data source Canvas and uploading the data to the school data synchronization tool

 # Index